erSubhashThapa/100daysofcode/r2-log.md

   ## ESLint-plugin-html

-  I have the plugin ESLint-plugin-html locally and globally.
+  I have the plugin `eslint-plugin-html` locally and globally.
 I wasn't sure which I was using with my `perfect_fit_meal` project.
 To find out, I messed with the file name of my local plugin.

   <img src="log_imgs/name_5-10.PNG" width="300">